kevglass/rune-scorchedturf/README.md

 # Scorched Turf

 A game using the Rune SDK to play multiplayer 2d gravity based golf.
+This isn't an example of stellar coding, just a simple fun physics based game.

 ## How to Play